aszubia/AccuWeather-Scraping-Project/README.md

   - **Feature Importance**: This bar chart shows the importance of each feature in predicting the average temperature.
 Features with higher values are more significant in the model's predictions.
   - **Dash**: This also includes a interactive dashboard on the last part of the Jupyter File.
 - [`interactiveDashboard.py`](interactiveDashboard.py): This Python file creates a dynamic, interactive dashboard using the Dash framework.
 The dashboard allows users to explore the cleaned weather data.
+- [`Take-home.ipynb`](Take-home.ipynb): This is a Jupyter Notebook that serves as the base code for all the files.
+It acts as the initial test run for the project, demonstrating the entire workflow from data scraping to an interactive dashboard.
+It contains sample code and analysis to guide the development of other project files.

 # Running the Project
 1. Run the `dataScraping.py` to gather weather data from the AccuWeather Website.